g1eng/giosh/README.md

 * a shell language with multi-line lexical scope
 * a virtual machine with a new (environmental) variable declaration mechanism

+# Supported features

+* Command invokation with PATH resolving
+* pipe

 # Usage

 1. Simply invoke it.
 You can use giosh with interactive mode.

 ```shell
 $ giosh